Learning Graph Laplacian with MCP: Inexact Proximal DCA for

 Note that $h:\mathbb{S}^n\to\mathbb{R}$ is a convex and continuously differentiable function with its gradient given by

-With the above preparation, we can now propose an inexact proximal DCA for solving \eqref{cgl-mcp2}.
+With the above preparation, we can now propose an inexact proximal DCA (Algorithm~\ref{alg-mm}) for solving \eqref{cgl-mcp2}.
 We adopt an approximate solution of the \eqref{cgl-l1} as the initial point.
 Note that the \eqref{cgl-l1} can be solved by the alternating direction method of multipliers; see Appendix~\ref{app:B} for its implementation.
+It is important to note that Step~0 is not a necessary component of Algorithm~\ref{alg-mm}.
+Instead, one can simply initialize with an arbitrary value $w^0$ and proceed with Steps~1 and 2.
+However, we include Step~0 in order to establish connections between the non-convex problem \eqref{cgl-mcp} and the convex problem \eqref{cgl-l1}.

+We motivate the choice of the initial point in Step 0 with the following observation.
+If we choose a simple and natural initialization of $w^0=0\in \mathbb{R}^{|\mathcal{E}|}$ and perform Step 1 at $k=0$, the resulting subproblem \eqref{subprob} takes an approximate form of \eqref{cgl-l1} with proximal terms: